robtweed/threads/README.md

 - requestObj will be picked up automatically by *threads* and is the original requestObj you placed on the queue
 - results is the returnValue you returned from your childProcesses.

+You add a reference to this handler whenever you add a request/action to the *threads* queue, eg:

+       threads.addToQueue(requestObj, responseHandler);

 ## That's it!